Long-Term Disability Denial

 Deadlines for Appealing Long-Term Disability Insurance Denial

 Deadlines are critical in the appeals process.
 Missing a deadline can have serious consequences, from frustrating delays to forfeiture of your right to appeal.
-The deadline for filing a long-term disability appeal should be included in the insurer’s denial of claim letter.

-The deadlines for appealing a denial from a group disability insurance plan provided by your employer are set forth in the federal law known as ERISA (the Employee Retirement Income Security Act of 1974).
-Most (but not all) individual policies also follow ERISA rules which have very tight timeframes.
+The deadlines for appealing a disability denial are set in the federal law known as ERISA (the Employee Retirement Income Security Act of 1974).

-Under ERISA, you only have 60 days to appeal the denial, and the insurer has 60 days to conduct a review, followed by another 60 days if necessary.
+Under ERISA, you typically only have 60 days to appeal the denial, and the insurer has 60 days to conduct a review, followed by another 60 days if necessary.

 What to Do If Your Long-Term Disability Appeal Is Denied

-Although your insurer may not reverse the denial of your claim as a result of your complaint, you may be required to exhaust all administrative remedies before you file a denied disability lawsuit.
-Should you fail to exhaust your administrative remedies, your case could be dismissed.
+Although your insurer may not reverse your denial, you may be required to exhaust all administrative remedies before you can file a denied disability lawsuit.

 If your policy was purchased individually and is not subject to ERISA, you may not be required to exhaust administrative remedies before you can sue.